• Skip to primary navigation

 Swirl this jam into vanilla yogurt for a sublime treat.

-Of course PB&J or just on butter toast.
+Of course, PB&J or just on buttered toast.

 Sealed jars will keep for about 1 year in a cool, dark pantry.